teusH/MySense/README.pi.md

-## Raspberry PI Jessie configuration
+## Raspberry PI Jessie or Stretch configuration
 2017/01/17
 STATUS: BETA operational local

 ### Pi 3
-Rasberry Pi basisbundel (incl behuizing, 2.5 A adapter, 16 GB micro card) € 65,- Lunix versie Jessie
+Rasberry Pi basisbundel (incl behuizing, 2.5 A adapter, 16 GB micro card) € 65,- Lunix versie Stretch
 Power on with screen: change this if needed via raspi-config

 FIRST: make a backup of the micro mem card on your desktop.
 So you can roll back.